StephenGlasby/StephenGlasby.github.io/index.md

 includes bounding the number of composition factors of permutation and linear groups.
 A good portion of Stephen's research in Computational Group Theory involves designing and an analysing algorithms.
-The analysis can uses techniques from Graph Theory, Number Theory, and Combinatorics.
+The analysis can use techniques from Graph Theory, Number Theory, and Combinatorics.
-He is is Research Fellow at the University of Western Australia.
+He is is Research Fellow at the University of Western Australia and he enjoys working jointly with other mathematicians on a variety of different problem.

 <!--
 Stephen Glasby is Research Fellow at the University of Western